Bosco Mann: Background

+Career

 After moving to New York City to attend New York University in the 1990s, he met record collector and former label owner Phillipe Lehman.
 After producing funk tracks together, the two launched the record label Desco Records in 1997.
 Located in Manhattan, Desco produced limited pressings of Lee Fields, The Sugarman 3, and the earliest Sharon Jones recordings, among other funk and afrobeat records.
 Roth also played with the label's house band, the Soul Providers, and recorded and wrote material for Antibalas and other bands on the Desco label, often under a pseudonym.

 In 1999–2000, Lehman and Roth decided to part ways, with Lehman going to found Soul Fire Records and Roth partnering with The Sugarman 3 saxophonist Neal Sugarman to found Daptone Records.
-Daptone was home for the new Sharon Jones project, Sharon Jones & the Dap-Kings, of which Roth was producer, primary songwriter, and bassist for the band's nearly twenty year history.
+Daptone was home for the new Sharon Jones project, Sharon Jones & the Dap-Kings, of which Roth was producer, primary songwriter, and bassist for the band's nearly twenty-year history.

-Roth is an outspoken proponent for analog recording, having once said, "Show me a computer that sounds as good as a tape machine and I'll use it."
-The distinctive, tinted glasses Roth wears on stage and in interviews are the result of eye injuries he sustained in a 2002 car accident which put him in the hospital for ten days and left him temporarily blind.
+Mann was the recording engineer for the Thunder Chicken album sessions by The Mighty Imperials.
+He was present when Joseph Henry, a singer with a shouting style walked into the studio.
+A year prior to the sessions Henry had cut a single for Daptone Records, "Who’s the King?" which had done quite well on the funk scene.
+According to Bosco, the band was messing around on a groove when Henry arrived at the studio.
+Walking straight to the mic., he gave orders to the band to "Keep it just where it is".
+He had already begun singing before Bosco made it into the control room to press the record button.
+The song later had horns added to it and it was put on the album as "Soul Buster".

 As a recording engineer and producer, Roth has won two Grammy Awards:

 Amy Winehouse's acclaimed Back to Black album was recorded with the Dap-Kings at Daptone's House of Soul Studio in Bushwick, Brooklyn in 2006, and in 2012 Booker T. Jones' The Road From Memphis was also recorded there.
 As a member of Sharon Jones & the Dap-Kings, he was nominated for the 2014 Grammy Award for Best R&B Album for Give the People What They Want.